 One of the NCC’s priorities is to increase public access to the Capital’s shorelines.
 As part of this commitment, we acquired a riverfront property located at 210 Laurier Street in Gatineau, Quebec.
 The site is better known for being home to the Congrégation des Servantes de Jésus-Marie.

-In keeping with the Ottawa River North Shore Parklands Plan, we will repurpose the site when the current lease ends, after March 2020.
+In keeping with the Ottawa River North Shore Parklands Plan, we will repurpose the site when the current lease ends.
 The main building and the surrounding land will be blended into Jacques-Cartier Park.

 About the project

 - To enhance Jacques-Cartier Park as a recreational and natural public space.

 - To showcase the monastery’s history, and preserve features that convey its heritage.

 - To enhance public access to the park on both sides of the monastery.